Diocese of Rome

-Historically, many Rome-born men, as well as others born elsewhere on the Italian Peninsula have served as bishops of Rome.
+Historically, many Rome-born men – as well as others born elsewhere on the Italian peninsula – served as bishops of Rome.
 Since 1900, however, there has been only one Rome-born bishop of Rome, Pius XII (1939–1958).
-In addition, throughout history non-Italians have served as bishops of Rome, beginning with the first of them according to Catholic tradition, Saint Peter.
+In addition, throughout history, non-Italians have served as bishops of Rome, beginning with the first of them according to Catholic tradition – Saint Peter.

-It is the metropolitan archdiocese of the Roman ecclesiastical province and primatial see of Italy.
-The cathedral is the Archbasilica of Saint John Lateran.
+The Diocese of Rome is the primatial see of Italy, and its cathedral is the Archbasilica of Saint John Lateran.
 The primate of Italy is the pope, holding primacy of honor over the Italian sees and also primacy of jurisdiction over all other episcopal sees by Catholic tradition.

 Titles

-The pope is the bishop of Rome.
-Some of his titles derive from his role as head of the diocese of Rome.
-Those officially listed for him in the Annuario Pontificio are:
+The pope is the Bishop of Rome, and some of his titles derive from this specific role.
+The official list of papal titles, in the order they are dictated by the Annuario Pontificio in 2024, is: